What to know about tests for colon cancer

 Frequency: Once every five years

-Preparation: Much like a colonoscopy, you’ll need to empty your colon by drinking a liquid laxative solution the night before and morning of the screening.
+Preparation: Much like a colonoscopy, you’ll need to empty your colon by drinking a liquid laxative solution the night before and the morning of the screening.
 You’ll also be asked to eat a clear liquid diet a day or two before the procedure.

 To begin, you’ll be positioned on the scanner table so that a small, flexible tube can be placed into the rectum.
 Air is then pumped inside the tube to inflate the colon, offering a clearer view of the area.
 The table then slides into the scanning machine and a special computer program takes images of the colon, generating two-dimensional X-rays along with a three-dimensional view.
 The first scan is taken while you lie on your back; a second is taken while you’re on your stomach.
 The X-ray images are later examined for polyps and cancer.

-While this procedure enters less of the body than a regular colonoscopy, one of the drawbacks is that if your HCP finds any irregularities, you’ll probably need a colonoscopy.
+While this procedure involves less of the body than a regular colonoscopy, one of the drawbacks is that if your HCP finds any irregularities, you’ll probably need a colonoscopy.
 Also, this test may not be covered by your insurance.

 After the test: You may feel bloated or crampy.